 Eurojust

-Fighting international organised crime through global coordination: The EU's Judicial Cooperation Unit (Eurojust) building in The Hague. © European Union
+Fighting international organised crime through global coordination: the building of the European Union Agency for Criminal Justice Cooperation Eurojust in The Hague. © Eurojust

-The agreement between Switzerland and Eurojust, the EU's judicial cooperation agency, serves to bolster cooperation in the fight against serious forms of international crime.
-Eurojust works with national investigation and enforcement authorities in each member state to prosecute serious cross-border and organised crime.
+The agreement between Switzerland and Eurojust, the EU Agency for Criminal Justice Cooperation, serves to bolster cooperation in the fight against serious forms of international crime.
+The EU Agency works with national judicial authorities in each member state and third countries such as Switzerland to prosecute serious cross-border and organised crime.
 It has primarily coordinative tasks.

-National criminal justice authorities increasingly rely on intergovernmental cooperation to combat cross-border crime and organised crime.
+National criminal justice authorities rely in particular on intergovernmental cooperation to combat cross-border crime and organised crime.
 Eurojust plays a key role in this area.
-The Judicial Cooperation Unit of Eurojust was hence established in 2002 to strengthen cross-border cooperation between national judicial authorities in the fight against serious crime.
+Eurojust was hence established in 2002 as the EU’s unit for judicial cooperation to strengthen cross-border cooperation between national judicial authorities in the fight against serious crime.

 Eurojust's main task is to coordinate activities, acting as a link and facilitator to ensure optimal cooperation between national criminal justice authorities.
-It fosters the exchange of information, facilitates international mutual legal assistance and the execution of extradition requests, organises coordination meetings to define, among other things, joint investigation strategies and assists in the resolution of jurisdictional issues.
+It fosters the exchange of information, facilitates international mutual legal assistance, organises coordination meetings to define, among other things, joint investigation strategies and assists in the resolution of jurisdictional issues.
 This enables more efficient prosecution and punishment of criminal offences, making Eurojust an increasingly important agency.

 Eurojust, based in The Hague (Netherlands), does not itself conduct investigations or prosecute crimes.
 Instead of functioning as a European public prosecutor, it supports and coordinates among national authorities at their request.
-Eurojust's remit covers in particular drug trafficking, illicit trafficking in nuclear materials, human trafficking and the smuggling of migrants, terrorism and its financing, counterfeiting and money laundering, fraud, environmental crime and cybercrime.
+Eurojust's remit covers in particular drug trafficking, human trafficking and the smuggling of migrants, terrorism and its financing, counterfeiting and money laundering, fraud, environmental crime and cybercrime.

 Eurojust is the judicial counterpart of the European Police Office Europol.
 Switzerland cooperates with Europol on the basis of a cooperation agreement concluded in 2004.
 The agreement between Switzerland and Eurojust complements and expands on the agreement with Europol on international cooperation in the fight against cross-border crime.